AtienoObwanda/landing/README.md

-# Ban landing page
+# Bank landing page

-_This is a landing page for a ban created using React and Tailwind CSS_
+_This is a landing page for a bank created using React and Tailwind CSS_